At the intersection of school and community life, an opportunity for you to support students and their families

 - School Administration (or equivalent)

-Comprehensive Assessment: A four-hour comprehensive proctored examination is required.
+Comprehensive Assessment: Students will complete exams in school counseling and community counseling.
 See program handbook [PDF] for details.
 Comprehensive examination application deadlines are as follows (see the for comprehensive exam dates):

 The curriculum of the MEd program reflects current requirements for licensure in the State of Illinois.
 Licensure is handled by individual states, and portability of licensure across state lines differs according to each state.
 The Department of Professional Regulation in the State of Illinois has adopted the certification exam developed and administered by the National Board of Certified Counselors.
 Many states use this exam for licensure purposes, so scores from the exam can be transferred.
 Coursework, including the number of hours required, differ across states.
 Students interested in completing licensure or certification in another state are strongly advised to consult the professional regulation boards prior to enrolling at Loyola to determine the appropriate coursework required.
 Students should also stay apprised of licensure requirements throughout the program.